Sol Orwell: Biography

 Orwell was born Ahmed Farooq in Pakistan.
 His father worked for a petrochemical company and traveled frequently.
-As a result, Orwell lived in Saudi Arabia, Japan and Houston, Texas before attending high school in Canada.
+Orwell lived in Saudi Arabia, Japan and Houston, Texas before attending high school in Canada.
 By the time he graduated and began studying computer engineering at the University of Toronto, Orwell was running several popular gaming-related websites.
 The success of his websites made it difficult for Orwell to maintain his university grades, which resulted in a loss of his full scholarship and nearly caused him to drop out.

 After Orwell finished his degree, he sold several websites, retired and became a digital nomad, which allowed him to spend five years traveling the world and living in the United States and South America.
 Upon returning to Toronto, he purchased Examine.com for $41,000 and began developing it.

 Websites and businesses

 Orwell’s websites and businesses have included aggregators like Dealcatch.com, virtual currency resellers serving online gamers and local search engines.
-He has bought and sold many domains and websites, including Beat.com, BusinessLoan.org, and Webmaster.org, but claims he “was never good at [domains]," which is why he focused on business development instead.
-By "understanding the underlying numbers" for his businesses and tracking data, Orwell is able to focus his time on the metrics that most help a specific website improve.
+He has bought and sold many domains and websites, including Beat.com, BusinessLoan.org, and Webmaster.org.